floooh/qoiview/README.md

 > cmake --build . --config MinSizeRel
 ```

 NOTE: on Linux you'll also need to install the 'usual' dev-packages needed for X11+GL development.
+On OpenBSD, it is assumed you have X installed.

 ## Run:

-On Linux and macOS:
+On Linux, OpenBSD and macOS:
 ```bash
 > ./qoiview file=../images/dice.qoi
 ```